-Jock itch (tinea cruris) is a fungal infection that causes a red and itchy rash in warm and moist areas of the body.
+Jock itch is a fungal skin infection that causes an itchy rash in warm, moist areas of the body.
 The rash often affects the groin and inner thighs and may be shaped like a ring.
 The condition is also called tinea cruris.

 Jock itch gets its name because it's common in athletes.
 It's also common in people who sweat a lot.
 The condition can range from mild to serious.
 It usually clears up in 1 to 3 weeks with antifungal creams and self care.

 When to see a doctor

 See your doctor if your rash is painful or you develop a fever.
-And see your doctor if the rash hasn't improved after a week of self-care with the type of antifungal product you can get without a prescription.
-Also seek medical care if the rash hasn't cleared up completely after three weeks of treatment.
+And seek medical care if the rash hasn't improved after a week of self-care with the type of antifungal product you can get without a prescription.
+Also seek medical care if the rash hasn't cleared up fully after three weeks of treatment.

 You're at greater risk of jock itch if you:

-- Are male
+- Are male.

-- Are a teen or young adult
+- Are a teen or young adult.

-- Sweat heavily
+- Sweat heavily.

-- Have a weakened immune system
+- Have a weak immune system.

-- Have diabetes
+- Have athlete's foot.

 - Stay dry.
-Keep your groin area dry.
-Dry your genital area and inner thighs thoroughly with a clean towel after showering or exercising.
-Dry your feet last to avoid spreading athlete's foot fungus to the groin area.
+Keep the groin area and inner thighs dry by drying with a clean towel after showering or exercising.
+Dry your feet last to avoid spreading athlete's foot to the groin area.

 - Wear clean clothes.
 Change your underwear at least once a day or more often if you sweat a lot.
 It helps to wear underwear made of cotton or other fabric that breathes and keeps the skin drier.
 Wash workout clothes after each use.

 - Find the correct fit.
-Make sure your clothes fit correctly, especially underwear, athletic supporters and sports uniforms.
-Avoid tight-fitting clothes, which can rub and chafe your skin and put you at increased risk of jock itch.
+Choose underwear, athletic supporters and sports uniforms that fit well.
+Tight-fitting clothes can chafe your skin and up the risk of jock itch.
 Try wearing boxer shorts rather than briefs.